The Antibody Society

 • Meetings

-In addition to organizing the AIRR Community meeting, Society members will provide the scientific content, acting as chairs and speakers, for 2 major meetings in 2020:
+In addition to organizing the AIRR Community meeting, Society members provided the scientific content, acting as chairs and speakers, for 2 major meetings in 2020:

 2019 Activities